apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/ProtocolCore.md

 # Protocol Core

-Essential types for the IMAP communication lifecycle.
+The core types for IMAP client-server communication: commands, responses, capabilities, and authentication.

 ## Overview